erikg713/Palace-of-goods/README.md

 Usage

-1. Open the frontend in your browser at http://localhost:3000.

-2. Interact with the marketplace.

-3. All API endpoints are available at http://localhost:5000.
+1. Register/Login: Create an account or log in with existing credentials.

+2. List Products: Add items to the marketplace by providing details and images.

+3. Browse Products: Search and filter products by categories or price range.

+4. Purchase Items: Complete purchases securely through the Pi Network Payment Gateway.

+5. Track Orders: Manage your buying and selling activity in the user dashboard.

 ---

-API Documentation

-Detailed API documentation can be found at /docs when running the backend server.
-It is powered by Swagger/OpenAPI.

----

 Contributing

-We welcome contributions!
-Please follow the steps below:
+We welcome contributions to Palace of Goods.
+Follow these steps to get involved:

 1. Fork the repository.

-2. Create a new branch (git checkout -b feature/YourFeature).
+2. Create a new branch:

+git checkout -b feature-name

-3. Commit your changes (git commit -m 'Add a feature').
+3. Commit your changes:

+git commit -m "Add your message here"

-4. Push to the branch (git push origin feature/YourFeature).
+4. Push to your branch:

+git push origin feature-name

-5. Open a Pull Request.
+5. Create a pull request on GitHub.

+---

+Future Enhancements

+Cross-Chain Transactions: Extend support for Ethereum, Bitcoin, and Polygon.

+Mobile Application: Develop Android and iOS versions for enhanced accessibility.

+AI-Powered Recommendations: Offer personalized shopping experiences.

+Seller Ratings: Introduce a rating and review system for sellers.